jkeller52/jkeller52.github.io/_pages/about.md

   - /about.html
 ---

-My name is Jacob Keller and I'm a Graduate Research Associate within the Department of Integrated Systems Engineering at Ohio State University.
+My name is Jacob Keller.
+I grew up in Hebron, Kentucky, and graduated from Ohio State University in 2020 with my BS in [Human Systems Integration]().
+Currently, I'm a Graduate Research Associate within the Department of Integrated Systems Engineering at Ohio State.
 My research interests include human-machine teaming, resilience engineering, and computational modeling.

-My work is highly interdisciplinary, drawing elements of control theory, cognitive psychology, computer science, and systems engineering to analyze complex sociotechnical systems.
-In my graduate studies, I hope to contribute to the development of novel engineering methodologies to increase the resilience of human-machine teams performing high-complexity, high risk activities such as space operations.

 My Research